yeahsmaggy/Tweets-on-a-Google-Map/README.md

 # Tweets-on-a-Google-Map

 I did a walk around the Rustafa district in Valencia, taking photos with my DSLR (Nikon D40x).
-This camera doesn't have geolocation facility for the images, so for each image I also recorded a waypoint with my Etrex Vista HCX GPS device.
+This camera doesn't have geolocation facility for the images, so for each image I also recorded a waypoint with my Etrex Vista HCX GPS device and I tweeted about the location.

 I combined this data together and then wanted to show the photos geolocated on the google map with an infomarker displaying the image, title and info about the image.
+I also may have done something with an audiofile but I don't remember the implementation.

 ## Prerequisite